TritonDataCenter/mdata-docs/node/design.md

 There are no language extensions or any other modifications to JavaScript for Node to accomplish its goal of server side JavaScript.

-There are however patterns used throughout Node and Joyent that are helpful to know and can be useful while designing your application.
+There are however patterns used throughout Node and Triton that are helpful to know and can be useful while designing your application.